malte18/firstcodeproject/README.md

 # firstcodeproject

-This is the repository for our first gtoup project at code.
+This is the repository for our first group project at code.

 ## Organization